 Our keynote speaker for 2017’s retreat was best-selling author and executive editor of Christianity Today, Andy Crouch.
+Check out our highlights from the retreat!
 To see the schedule, speaker bios, and photos, visit the site for our 2017 Retreat.

 To help students start and grow their journals, the Augustine Collective offers coaching in three ways: